Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 "Unlimited.
 Unspecified.
 When I call, you answer.
 No questions.
 No Warden discretion.
 No deciding the favor's too big or too dangerous."
 She set down the cup.
 "That's the price.
 Pay it or walk away."

 The terms were terrible.
-Open-ended debt to an information broker who traded in leverage and secrets.
+Open-ended debt to an information broker who traded in leverage.
 The kind of debt that could consume everything she'd built.

 But the file was in her drawer.
 The name was on the page.
 And she couldn't keep pretending she didn't see what she saw.